riemann/riemann-redis/README.md

 Simple redis riemann client.

-Submits the result of INFO [section] and slowlog query into riemann.
+Submits the result of INFO [section] and SLOWLOG query into riemann.

 Supports multiple sections by performing multiple INFO queries.